 It is still early days for the SLS, despite the years our close knit team of the Eden Project Creative Director, Arup (engineers), Greenwall (vertical garden experts) and myself have been working on it.
 We have all donated our time at no charge to date.
-The global economic situation has slowed its realisation.
-The UK, having been particularly hard hit, has meant the SLS will no longer happen in Cornwall.
-Instead we are currently working on it being created in New Zealand, in association with the Eden Project.
+Impacted by the global economic situation, the work’s realisation will unfortunately no longer happen in Cornwall.
+Plans are underway to establish the SLS in New Zealand, in association with the Eden Project.

 Having the privilege of working on such broad and often visionary projects with diverse cultures in many countries over many years has allowed me to develop meaningful principles for making my land art.
 The underlying most important principle of all has been to create work that promotes a sense of balance, harmony and respect for our precious earth and all that lives on her.